dpti0904/dpti0904/README.md

 --->
 # Hi there 👋, I'm Deepti!

-I'm a sophomore at Oregon State University, passionate about technology and always eager to learn something new.
+I'm a junior at Oregon State University, passionate about technology and always eager to learn something new.

 ## 🎓 About Me